wolfadex/elm-rte-toolkit/README.md

 ### Goals

 -   merge known bug fixes
--   expand the toolkit with more common helpers
+-   expand the toolkit with more common helpers & examples